parthasdey2304/to-do-list/README.md

 ![image](https://user-images.githubusercontent.com/131694386/236686053-c97e0acb-075d-42cf-bc44-f8a92fba4e89.png)

 # Contributing
 We welcome contributions from the community!
-We welcome your contributions to improve the project.
-If you'd like to contribute to Tkinter-Image-Viewer, please read the following guidelines on how to contribute:
+We appreciate your contributions to improve the project.
+If you'd like to contribute to to-do-list, please read the following guidelines on how to contribute:
 + Fork the repository and create a new branch for your changes.
 + Make your changes to the code.
 + Test your changes thoroughly.